kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 By default, containers run with unbounded [compute resources](/docs/user-guide/compute-resources) on a Kubernetes cluster.
 With Resource quotas, cluster administrators can restrict the resource consumption and creation on a namespace basis.
-Within a namespace, a Pod or Container can still consume as much CPU and memory as the defined namespace's resource quota. there is a concern that one Pod or Container could monopolise its namespace resources.
-LimitRange is a tool to address this concern.
+Within a namespace, a Pod or Container can consume as much CPU and memory as defined by the namespace's resource quota.
+There is a concern that one Pod or Container could monopolize all of the resources.
+Limit Range is a policy to constrain resource  by Pod or Container in a namespace.

 {{% /capture %}}